Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 According to Hubspot, in 2020, 74% of social media marketers use visual assets in their social media marketing.
 The growth we see in the use of visual content is mainly due to the evolution across all major social media platforms.

-According to Buffer, the recent types of content that have become popular for social media include GIFs, Snapchat and Instagram stories, user-generated content, and infographics.
+According to Buffer, the recent types of content that have become popular on social media include GIFs, Snapchat and Instagram stories, user-generated content, and infographics.
 Humans crave variety, and these examples of content many brands have been using keep their audiences on their toes.

 How To Engage Your Audience Effectively in Social Media Marketing